top of page

 ISSUE 2: 80% of users missed the 'Help' button in the process of trying to find information about how to measure each body measurement accurately

-ISSUE 3: 4 out of 5 participants tapped on the 'Done' button after entering a body measurement, thinking that it would take them to the next tab to enter another measurement*
+ISSUE 3: 4 out of 5 participants tapped on the 'Done' button after entering a body measurement, thinking that it would take them to the next tab to enter another measurement.
+It didn't.*

 *The usability testing sessions were done remotely, and I shared the prototype of the onboarding flow in Figma on desktop.
 I then told them to direct me on where they'd like me to "tap" in order for them to complete the tasks I had given them.
 If participants had used the prototype on a mobile device during usability testing, most of them may not have tapped on the 'Done' button after entering a body measurement.
 They may have simply swiped left to get to the next tab instead.